Foundations in Learning and Teaching in Higher Education (FLTHE)

 - an experienced staff member working in a relevant professional area who may be new to teaching and/or supporting learning.

-No teaching responsibility is required to attend Introduction to Supporting Student Learning, however, to progress through to complete the entirety of the FLTHE programme, to achieve Associate Fellowship status, participants must have a confirmed current teaching commitment within an HE context and have teaching appropriate to Descriptor 1 (please see the Advance HE Fellowship category tool to see your suitability).
+To achieve Associate Fellowship status, participants must have a confirmed current teaching commitment within an HE context and have teaching appropriate to Descriptor 1 (please see the Advance HE Fellowship category tool to see your suitability).
 This is a requirement to be able to fully participate in the programme and meet the intended learning outcomes.

 Your teaching commitment can include demonstrating in practical classes, supporting student learning in placement/practice settings, leading seminars and tutorials, giving occasional lectures, marking and giving feedback on assessments, or supervising project students.